-Workers' District Outremeuse, on the other side of the river, sometimes called a free republic Outremeuse, this is one of the most characteristic areas of the city.
-Today, the character of the district has changed, it is no longer a district of workers arriving, before and after the war, for work, in the mines and nearby steel mills.
-However, a symbol of the district Tchantches remains eternally valid.
-Francis, because that is how the name is translated from local slang, is a figure derived from local folklore.
-Brave, but still drunk, a coarse freethinker was to be born, emerging from between two paving stones in Outremeuse 25 August 760 years.
+Outremeuse, sometimes called the Outremeuse Free Republic, is one of the city's most iconic areas.
+In the past, it was inhabited by workers who came to Liege to work in the mines and nearby steel mills.
+The symbol of the district is Tchantches.
+Francis, because this is how his name is translated in the local slang, is a character derived from the local folklore.
+Brave but still drunk, the crude freethinker was to be born coming out from between two cobblestones in Outremeuse 25 on August 760.
 According to legend, he served Charlemagne in his campaigns.
-Today, his character performs during traditional puppet theater performances.
-At Place I'Yser, where he supposedly died, stands his monument.
-Also Tchantches' beloved, Nanesse has her monument in Liege.Place I'Yser
+Today, his character appears in traditional performances of puppet theater.
+There is a statue of him on Place I'Yser where he was said to have died.
+Also Tchantches' beloved, Nanesse has her figures in Liege.

-Every year, August 15, a procession with a statue of a black Madonna takes place through the streets of Liege district, Outremeuse.
-It starts from the church of St. Nicholas.
-On the same day there is also a festival at which thousands of dancing participants walk through the streets, dressed up in different period costumes.
-The main attraction of this festival, however, are enormous Tchantches and Nanesse.
-Although both ceremonies, the church and the secular are held at the same time they do not interfere with each other, on the contrary, both have become one of the most important events in Liege.
-The processions of 15 August participates annually around 300 of thousands of people from all over the world.
+Every year, on 15 August, a procession with a statue of the Black Madonna passes through the streets of Outremeuse.
+It starts in the church of St. Nicholas.
+On the same day, there is also a festival, during which the streets are filled with thousands of dancing participants dressed in colorful costumes.
+The main attraction of this festival, however, are the huge figures of Tchantches and Nanesse.
+Although both ceremonies, both the church and the secular one, take place at the same time, they do not conflict with each other, on the contrary, they have become extremely popular events attended annually by about several hundred thousand people from all over the world.